 - U.2.1.
-On the 4th October 2019, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and which is published on the website. - U.2.2.
-The first stage, for scheme identification and prioritisation, is led by federated areas based on the submission of an expressions of interest form.
-The initial prioritisation by the Federated Boards considers the projects fit with the GPF eligibility criteria and the projects fit with local and SELEP strategic objectives.
-Each Federated Board is asked to nominate projects to be submitted for consideration by the SELEP Ltd. - U.2.3.
-For projects nominated by Federated Boards, scheme promoters are required to complete a strategic outline business case, which will be reviewed independently by the ITE (V.1.1 below), - U.2.4.
-The independent assessment will be conducted based on the following criteria, as agreed by the Strategic Board: - i. need for Intervention; - ii. viability; - iii. deliverability; - iv. expected Benefits; - v. pace of benefit realisation; and - vi. contribution to the establishment of a revolving fund; - U.2.5.
-Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which are successfully allocated GPF are required to complete Gate 2 of the business case review process (V.2.16 below), and fulfil the value for money requirements (V.3.2 below), prior to a funding decision by the Accountability Board.
+On the 4th October 2019, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and this is published on the website. - U.2.2.
+The first stage, for scheme identification and prioritisation, was led by federated areas based on the submission of an expression of interest form.
+The initial prioritisation by the Federated Boards considered the project's fit with the GPF eligibility criteria and the project's fit with local and SELEP strategic objectives.
+Each Federated Board was asked to nominate projects to be submitted for consideration by SELEP Ltd. - U.2.3.
+For projects nominated by Federated Boards, scheme promoters were required to complete a strategic outline business case, which was reviewed independently by the ITE (V.1.1 below). - U.2.4.
+The independent assessment was conducted based on the following criteria, as agreed by the Strategic Board: - i. need for Intervention; - ii. viability; - iii. deliverability; - iv. expected Benefits; - v. pace of benefit realisation; and - vi. contribution to the establishment of a revolving fund. - U.2.5.
+Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which were successfully allocated GPF were required to complete Gate 2 of the business case review process (V.2.16 below), and fulfil the value for money requirements (V.3.2 below), prior to a funding decision by the Accountability Board.